Kingsley Coman: 2018–19 season

 On 12 August 2018, Coman played the first competitive fixture of the season after coming on as a substitute and scored a goal in a 5–0 victory over Eintracht Frankfurt as his team won the 2018 DFL-Supercup.

-On 24 August 2018, Coman sustained a syndesmosis ligament tear above his left ankle in a match against 1899 Hoffenheim on Matchday 1 in the Bundesliga.
-This injury was similar to the injury Coman sustained last season when he was out for almost three months.

-On 1 December 2018, Coman returned from injury when he came on as a substitute against Werder Bremen in a 2–1 win.
-Coman was out injured for three months.
-On 15 December 2018, Coman made his 100th appearance for Bayern in a 4–0 away win at Hannover.
-On 14 April 2019, Coman scored two goals for Bayern in a 4–1 win at Düsseldorf.
-It was Coman's third Bundesliga brace for Bayern.
+Twelve days later, in the first game of the Bundesliga season, he sustained a syndesmosis ligament tear above his left ankle in a match against 1899 Hoffenheim.
+This injury was similar to the injury Coman sustained the previous season when he was out for almost three months.
+Coman returned from injury on 1 December 2018 when he came on as a substitute against Werder Bremen in a 2–1 win.
+Two weeks later, he made his 100th appearance for Bayern in a 4–0 away win at Hannover.
+On 14 April 2019, Coman scored two goals in a 4–1 win at Düsseldorf, his third Bundesliga brace for Bayern.

 On 18 May 2019, Coman won his fourth consecutive Bundesliga title and his seventh consecutive league title.
-A week later, Coman won his second DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
-Coman scored Bayern's second goal in the match.
+A week later, he won his second DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final, with him scoring the second goal.